jryzkns/love.unrequited/DOCS.md

 <a name="closer-to-me"/>

 - `unrequited.core:closer_to_me(your_name, item, non_file)`
-  - The main function used to add objects to be automatically handled with `unrequited`, initialized them in the process too.
+  - The main function used to add objects to be automatically handled with `unrequited`, it will automatically initialize the object as well.
   - **( *name*, *object=nil*, *non_file=nil* ) -> nil**
-  - Usage cases:
+  - Usage:
-    - If the game object (note the [game object specifications](#object_spec)) and its code is written in an independent `.lua` file that is on the same level as `main.lua`, then the function can simply be called as:
+    - If the game object (note the [game object specifications](#object_spec)) and its code is written in an independent `.lua` file, then the function can simply be called as:
     ```lua
         -- fragment.lua exists on the same level as main.lua
         unrequited.core:closer_to_me('fragment')